-The ATO issued the latest effective life review of assets under TR2018/4 which came into effect on the 1st July 2018.
-The following broad principles outline the rates of
+The ATO issued the latest effective life review of assets under TR2019/5 which came into effect on the 1st July 2019.

 The following broad principles outline the rates of depreciation deductions relative to income producing assets under ITAA 1997 (Division 40 & 43).